Gloria-21/be_my_baby/README.md

 These are the steps followed to deploy this website using GitHub:

 1. Log in to your  GitHub account
-2. Select Weird and wonderful on my repositories
+2. Select Be_my_baby on my repositories
 3. Go to settings on the repository
 4. Scroll down to the GitHub pages area
 5. Select the Master Branch from the Source dropdown menu